BeChris100/osintgram4j/README.md

 complications within its Shell Script for the "Operating System Check" along with its WSL Check.

+(Note that the creation of an Application on the Instagram Developer Console isn't relevant as of by the time of this update, but as soon as this Project asks you to state your Application ID, then it will mean that it shifted towards the Instagram default APIs.)

-First, run the Shell Script command to get an initialized state of this project on your local machine by running `setup.sh`.
+After creating the Application on the Instagram Developer Console, run the Shell Script command to get an initialized state of this project on your machine by running `setup.sh`.
 Afterward, run `build.sh` to compile the project, placing all JAR files into the "build" directory.
 With that, it will generate the prepared binaries for the execution, which should be located under "build/pkg".
 To run the final build, do:

 ```shell
 cd build/pkg